 Age is the largest risk factor for Alzheimer’s disease and to date, no available treatments are able to slow down or stop the progression of the disease.
 Due to increasing life expectancy, Alzheimer’s disease is viewed as one of the largest healthcare problems of this century, imposing a major economic burden on societies in the Western and developing world.

 Early symptoms of Alzheimer’s disease include short-term memory loss, as well as mood and behavior changes.
 As the disease progresses, Alzheimer’s patients gradually lose cognitive function (memory, language, orientation) and require assistance in performing daily activities.
 At an advanced stage, they need constant assistance due to more serious memory loss and difficulties with speaking, walking and swallowing.

 Alzheimer’s disease causes the degeneration of nerve cells in large parts of the brain.
 The main hallmarks of Alzheimer’s disease are:

-- Progressive accumulation of beta-amyloid (Aβ peptide in so called neuritic plaques) outside neurons, interfering with the neuron-to-neuron communication at synapses and possibly contributing to cell death.
+- Progressive accumulation of amyloid-β (Aβ) peptides in neuritic / senile plaques outside neurons in the brain parenchyma, interfering with the neuron-to-neuron communication at synapses and possibly contributing to cell death.

-- Aβ peptides also accumulate as so-called vascular amyloid around the blood vessels of the brain, thereby interfering with the uptake of essential nutrients from the blood into the brain.
+- Aβ peptides also accumulate as vascular amyloid around the blood vessels of the brain which is seen as cerebral amyloid angiopathy (CAA).
+Vascular amyloid causes vascular dysfunction in the brain and i.e., interferes with the uptake of essential nutrients from the blood into the brain.

 Asceneuron’s innovation in Alzheimer’s disease